 Dessert for both of us was a beautiful raspberry pavlova.
 Well, who would say no!
 Coffee and homemade chocolates to follow rounded off an excellent meal which is only £25 for hotel residents!

-After a day of walking round the island we both retired happily to our rooms and I slept extremely well – perhaps all the sea air?
+After a day of walking around the island we both retired happily to our rooms and I slept extremely well – perhaps all the sea air?

 We were really very fortunate that over the three-day stay there was no rain and plenty of sunshine.
-But, the Star Castle Hotel is well set up to cater for rainy days, with a comfy lounge area equipped with all kinds of board games.
+But, rest assured if you are looking for a Scilly Isles Hotel the Star Castle nis well set up to cater for rainy days, with a comfy lounge area equipped with all kinds of board games.
 If you happen to be hungry you can enjoy afternoon tea there, looking out over the sea.

 The gardens are beautiful and the microclimate of the Scilly Isles means that even in early May they were bright with summer flowers